 Milligrams per liter (mg/l): Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
 Micrograms per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).

-Picocuries per liter (pCi/L): A measure of the radioactivity in water.
+Million Fibers per liter(MFL): A measure of asbestos in water.